Ainapalma/Ainapalma/README.md

 -
 -->

-Here are some ideas to get you started:

-- 🔭 I’m currently open for job opportunities
+- 🔭 Open for job opportunities
 - 🌱 I’m currently learning programming in 42 Paris
-- 👯 I’m looking to collaborate on Kaggle project
+- 👯 Looking for peer to collaborate on Kaggle project
 - ⚡ Fun fact: Aloha ʻĀina, which literally means "love of the land", is a central idea of Native Hawaiian thought, cosmology and culture.